 The focus is on changing customer needs.
 Given that the concept “the customer is always right” is something a vast number of companies believe in, it is hardly surprising that businesses feel under so much pressure to accommodate the changing demands of their customers.

 A responsive website is only the tip of the iceberg as far as this issue is concerned.

 Using kiwiHR will allow you to save valuable work hours.
-By streamlining your HR processes, such as approval processes for employees requesting time off (paid leave, training, working from home, etc.).
+By streamlining your HR processes, such as approval processes for employees requesting leave through absence management software (paid leave, training, working from home, etc.).
 The tool is also accessible to your employees.
 Staff will be able to submit time-off requests, leave of absence due to illness or training requests.
-The digital employee records also reduces paper consumption and makes document management easy.
+The digital employee records and document management system also reduces paper consumption and makes document management easy.

 With employee self-service, your data will always be up-to-date and correct.
 You will no longer have to verify information on a regular basis.

 kiwiHR aims to offer an affordable way to digitise HRM tasks at small and medium-sized companies.
 Our top priority is to make kiwiHR, as easy-to-use as possible and facilitate human resource management.

 If you should have any questions, we are looking forward to hearing from you at firstname.lastname@example.org